ankeetashah/Benchmarking-APA/README.md

 conda install -c bioconda minimap2
 ```

-The apprpriate output bed files (specifically for 3'UTR and exon annotations) are in the (ref/)(https://github.com/ankeetashah/Benchmarking-APA/tree/main/ref).
+The appropriate output bed files (specifically for 3'UTR and exon annotations) are in the (ref/)(https://github.com/ankeetashah/Benchmarking-APA/tree/main/ref).
 The following command was used.
 If one wishes to work with a different reference genome, this step can be re-run accordingly.

 ```bash
 python external_scripts/extract_transcript_regions.py  -i ref/hg19.refGene.gtf.gz -o ref/hg19 --gtf
 ```

 ## Step 1: Generate CCS

+Iso-Seq libraries generated for this study will be on GEO (Accession Number TBD).

 For each SMRT cell you will have a ```X.subreads.bam file```, such as ```m54304_190611_190806.subreads.bam```.